Maslor/distsys/README.md

-# Bubble Docs
+# distsys

-This is the main README file for the Bubble Docs project.
+This is the main README file for the distsys project.

 *Further instructions in the sd-id folder*